Classical Wave methods and modern gauge transforms: Spectral Asymptotics in the one dimensional case: Introduction

+The usefulness of this notion of mass transport follows from our next two claims.
+We first claim that for any $N>0$ there is $N'>0$ such that whenever \eqref{LP:1} is satisfied we have \bee E(H)(\rho;0,0)-E(\HM)(\rho;0,0)=O(\rho^{-N}). \ene Second, we claim that for any $V\in \USB(\mathbb{R}^d)$, one can use the flexibility of choosing $\QM$ satisfying~\eqref{LP:1} to simplify the problem of computing the spectral function.

+\begin{remark} We expect that one could take $N'=2(N+d)$, but we do not attempt to follow the dependence of $N'$ on $N$ carefully. \end{remark}

-This statement may be surprising at first glance.
+Our first claim,~\eqref{LP:j}, may be surprising at first glance.
 We have made a potentially large change to the operator that does not arise from a unitary transformation and yet the density of states is affected only very mildly.
 To understand why this large change does not have a large effect on the spectral function at 0, we use the fact that solutions of the wave equation corresponding to $H$ and $\HM$ with the same initial conditions having support in a fixed neighbourhood of the origin agree up to $O(\rho^{-N'})$ for a very long time ($t\le \rho^{N'}$).
 Using the wave method, we are then able to convert this wave estimate into one on spectral functions.
-This is the only essential place in our approach where we use the wave equation method; we discuss this mass transport method in more detail (and prove it) in Section~\ref{s:comparison}.
-The reason we refer to this process as mass transport is because, when the Fourier transform of $V$ is a measure, the estimate~\eqref{LP:1} holds whenever the natural \emph{mass transport distance} (see e.g~\cite[Chapter 6]{Vi:09}) between $\hat{V}$ and $\widehat{\VM}$ is $O(\rho^{-2N'})$.
+This is the only essential place in our approach where we use the wave equation method; we discuss this \st{mass transport} method in more detail (and prove it) in Section~\ref{s:comparison}.

+\begin{remark} The reason we refer to this process as mass transport is because, when the Fourier transform of $V$ is a measure, the estimate~\eqref{LP:1} holds whenever the natural \emph{mass transport distance}, the $1$-Wasserstein distance, (see e.g~\cite[Chapter 6]{Vi:09}) between $\hat{V}$ and $\widehat{\QM}$ is $O(\rho^{-2N'})$.
 See Figure~\ref{f:massTransport} for a schematic of this mass transport on the Fourier transform side.
+If $V$ is almost periodic, then working with $1$-Wasserstein distances of the Fourier transform of $V$ is more convenient than working directly with the values of $V$.
+Indeed, if $V$ is almost periodic, then our result shows that under certain mild extra assumptions a small change in its frequencies results in a small change of the spectral function.
+In fact, we arrived at the statement of Theorem~\ref{t:simpleCompare} by guessing that a small mass transport of this type should lead to a small change in the local density of states. \end{remark}